 On September 4, 1931, Richard J. Sears took the iconic portrait of the 10 person Kennedy family in front of their Hyannisport home.
 On that same day, Sears photographed Joe and John Kennedy aboard Tenovus rescuing the family dog, Buddy, after he jumped overboard.
 This was also the same day that the then-6 year old Robert F. Kennedy was rescued by his older brothers after he jumped from Tenovus and almost drowned attempting to swim to shore, in order to impress his family.
 Recalling the episode while in the White House, President Kennedy said about his brother, then-Attorney General, “It showed either a lot of guts or no sense at all, depending on how you looked at it”.

 Racing for the Osterville Yacht Club, the two Kennedy boys were the youngest crew and the Tenovus the smallest boat in the very first running of the prestigious 230-mile offshore Vineyard Race in July 1932.
 Only 8 of the 23 entrants finished due to a horrendous storm which beached the Tenovus but miraculously only did minor damage.
-The Kennedy family sold Tenovus in May of 1934.
+The Kennedy family sold Tenovus during May of 1934.

 The Company that built Tenovus, Boston Yacht Sales Inc., was founded and owned by Ashley D. Adams, who won the Navy Cross as a submarine-chaser during Word War-I. Adams built a total of 20 Seven Seas sailing yachts between 1930 and 1934.
 These include both Tenovus and the 45 foot schooner Amberjack II, which then-President Franklin Delano Roosevelt and his son, James, sailed for two summers up the New England coast to the Roosevelt family compound on Campobello Island.
-The Seven Seas yachts were designed by Wilder “Bill” Harris, who subsequently joined Concordia Yachts as navel architect in 1938 and designed the extremely well-respected line of Concordia yawls and sloops.

 FE Partners LLC